 Best Baby Bottle Brush

-Of all the bottle brushes we've had the pleasure of using, the OXO Tot Brush is easily our favorite.
-The bristles on the brush are the perfect mix between soft and stiff that allows you to get a good scrub going, but also won't fling water all over the place in the process.
-The rubber-coated handle is slightly longer than average, which enables the brush to reach the bottom of taller bottles with ease.
-To keep the brush sanitary, you can throw it in the dishwasher for a thorough cleaning.
-One of the best features of the OXO Tot is the nipple brush.
-It is one of the few included nipple brushes made of nylon bristles, and we feel it does a much better job of cleaning than a rubber one.
-It screws into the neck of the larger brush for storage and snaps into place, so there is no chance of losing it.
-We also love that the brush comes with a sturdy base to set up in when not in use.
+Of all the bottle brushes we've had the pleasure of using, the OXO Tot Brush is an all-around crowd favorite.
+The bristles are the ideal combination of soft and stiff that allows you to get a good scrub going, but doesn't fling water all over the kitchen.
+The rubber-coated handle is slightly longer than average, enabling you to clean the bottom of taller bottles with ease.
+To sanitize the brush, you can throw it in the dishwasher for a thorough cleaning.
+One of our favorite features of the OXO Tot is the nipple cleaner.
+One of the few included nipple brushes with nylon bristles, we feel it does a much better job of cleaning than a rubber one.
+It screws into the neck of the larger brush for storage and snaps securely into place, so there is no chance of losing it.
+We also love that it comes with a sturdy base to set up when not in use.

-The Philips Avent Baby Bottle Brush has a very simplistic, yet highly functional design.
-The brush only has bristles on one side, more like a traditional scrubber, however, the curved shape of the tip allows it to easily reach the bottom of narrow bottles.
-The single-sided bristles also allow you to direct the overspray back into the sink, rather than all over the kitchen.
-It has a very comfortable handle that is angled for ergonomic scrubbing.
+The Philips Avent Baby Bottle Brush has a very simplistic yet highly functional design.
+The brush only has bristles on one side, more like a traditional dish-scrubber.
+However, the tip's curved shape splays out the nylon bristles and allows you to reach the bottom of narrow bottles with ease.
+The single-sided design also allows you to direct te overspray down towards the sink, not all over the kitchen.
+It has a very comfortable handle angled for ergonomic scrubbing.
 Perhaps the most attractive feature of this brush is the fact that it can be used as more than just a bottle brush.
 The bristles cover enough surface area that we like using this as a general dishwashing tool.

 The Avent Baby brush is plastic with nylon bristles.
-This means greater durability and longevity, but we like to keep plastic use to a minimum in our homes and around baby, so we see this as a downside.
-There is a built in nipple scrubber on the rear tip of the handle, however, it is very basic, and we would recommend purchasing an additional small brush to clean nipples and straws.
-Overall, the Philips Avent baby bottle brush is a simplistic yet highly appreciated workhorse and we think it would be a great addition to your bottle cleaning arsenal.
+These materials offer durability and longevity, but we like to keep plastic use to a minimum in our homes and around baby, so to us, this is a downside.
+The rear tip fo the handle narrows into a textured nipple scrubber.
+However, it is elementary, and we would recommend purchasing an additional small brush for cleaning nipples and straws.
+Overall, the Philips Avent baby bottle brush is a simplistic yet highly appreciated workhorse, and we think it would be a great addition to your bottle cleaning arsenal.

-In our homes, we consider Dr. Brown's Straw Brush a must-have.
-These long and narrow brushes work perfectly with Dr. Brown's bottle system, but we find them to be useful for everything from nipples, to straws, to water bottle lids and more.
+In our homes, Dr. Brown's Straw Brush is a staple.
+These long and narrow brushes are made for and work perfectly with Dr. Brown's bottle system, but we find them useful for everything from nipples, to straws, to water bottle lids and more.
 At a mere 5" long and 1/4" wide, these brushes fit in every crevice.
-The flexible wire stem allows them to reach awkward angles and clean items that may not be straight.
+The flexible wire stem reaches awkward angles and cleans items that may not be straight.
 Since they come in a pack of 4, many people customize one or two by bending them into different shapes to better clean specific bottles/lids in your home.

 The downside to super tiny, flexible brushes is that they are much easier to lose or damage.
 We find that if we choose a dedicated brush space on our counter, or keep them in a small cup, we have much less trouble with this.
 The handles on these brushes (if you could call it that) are almost nonexistent and may be more difficult for large-fingered persons to maneuver.
 It is merely an extension of the wire with a small loop at the end.
 For us, these flaws were not deal-breakers.
 We appreciate these tiny brushes for their unique application and consider them an essential kitchen tool in any home.

-The Redecker Beechwood Brush is a more eco-friendly alternative to your traditional bottle brush.
+The Redecker Beechwood Brush is an eco-friendly alternative to your traditional bottle brush.
 The handle is untreated beechwood, and the bristles are horsehair.
 Our favorite part of this brush is that there is absolutely no plastic.
-This feature makes it an ideal option for those who are trying to limit the use of plastic in their homes for health or environmental reasons.
-In terms of cleaning ability, this brush performs on par with other top brushes, only lacking in extra features such as a stand, or nipple brush.
+This feature is a big draw for those who would like to limit plastic in their homes for health or environmental reasons.
+In terms of cleaning ability, this brush performs on par with other top products, only lacking extra features such as a stand, or nipple brush.
 The bristles are semi-stiff, and work up a good lather, but are soft enough to mold around the curves and crevices of a bottle.
 We also did not experience much back spray when pulling the brush head out of narrow-necked bottles.

 As mentioned above, this brush is the bare-bones product and does not come with any fancy accessories or features.
-Redecker recommends that you hang the brush to dry, but you must devise a system of your own to do this, as it does not come with a hook or stand of any sort.
-If you choose to purchase this brush, you will likely have to invest in an additional brush for nipples and smaller items.
-The Redecker is also one of the more expensive brushes in our review; however, it is highly durable and built to last.
+Redecker recommends that you hang to dry, but you must devise a system of your own to do this, as it does not come with a hook or stand of any sort.
+If you choose to purchase this cleaner, you will likely have to invest in an additional brush for nipples and other small items.
+The Redecker is also one of the more expensive items in our review; however, it is highly durable and built to last.
 Many users choose to repurpose the brush for household cleaning after it is no longer useable for dishes.
-We appreciate the Redecker Beechwood Brush for its eco-health priorities and think it is an excellent choice for environmentally conscious families.
+We appreciate the Redecker Beechwood for its eco-health priorities and think it is an excellent choice for environmentally conscious families.

-The Boon Cacti comes in a set of 4, with brushes of various shapes and sizes to fit all your dishwashing needs.
-Thanks to the versatility of these brushes, they are also useful when cleaning sippy cups, breast pump parts, reusable straws, and travel mugs.
+The Boon Cacti comes with 4 brushes of various shapes and sizes, to fit all your dishwashing needs.
+Thanks to the different forms, they are handy for cleaning sippy cups, breast pump parts, reusable straws, or travel mugs.
 We appreciate that the set comes with all the brushes you could want, meaning no additional purchases are necessary.
-The bristles of the largest brush are a somewhat stiff nylon, while the smaller ones are a bit more gentle.
-There is an included stand that keeps things organized and helps the brushes dry thoroughly.
-The stand pops open, so you can give it a good scrubbing every once in a while to prevent mold and mildew growth.
+The bristles of the largest brush are stiff nylon, while the smaller ones are a bit less abrasive.
+There is an included stand that keeps things organized and helps the brushes dry thoroughly in between uses.
+The base pops open, so you can drain it and give it a good scrubbing every once in a while to prevent mold and mildew growth.

-Unfortunately, the Cacti brushes are not dishwasher safe, and cannot be sanitized by boiling or in the microwave, you must use a chemical sanitizer.
-We also try to avoid using more plastic than is absolutely necessary, and these brushes are alsmot entirely plastic.
+Unfortunately, the Cacti brushes are not dishwasher safe, and cannot be sanitized in the microwave or by boiling; you must use a chemical sanitizer.
+We also try to avoid using more plastic than necessary, and these brushes are almost entirely plastic.
 The bristles of the largest cactus are stiff enough that they will cause some overspray, but that is the tradeoff for their more aggressive cleaning ability.
-Although a bit more expensive than some other bottle brush options, the Boob Cacti Brush Set is a one-and-done deal, and will look cute on the windowsill behind your sink, keeping your kitchen organized and cute.
+Although a bit more expensive than some other bottle brush options, the Boob Cacti Brush Set is a one-and-done deal and will look charming on the windowsill behind your sink, keeping your kitchen organized and cute.

-If you are looking for a long-lasting, durable brush that is free of plastic, then the Kitchiny Silicone Brush may be the one for you.
+If you are looking for a long-lasting, plastic-free, durable brush, then the Kitchiny Silicone Brush may be the one for you.
 This extra long-handled scrubber has a silicone-coated steel rod base, with a squishy handle on one end and a silicone bristle tip on the other.
-We like the idea of having a silicone brush for a few different reasons.
-It is a more healthy and eco-friendly material for those who are conscious of having plastic in their homes.
-It is also highly durable, so it will last longer than the average plastic bristled brush.
-Unlike many plastic brushes, this food-grade silicone is safe for sanitization, so you won't have to worry about replacing the brush periodically due to bacteria growth.
+We like the idea of using silicone for a few different reasons.
+It is a more healthy and eco-friendly material for those trying to reduce the amount of plastic in their homes.
+It is also highly durable and will last longer than the average plastic bristled scrubber.
+Unlike many other options, the food-grade silicone is safe for sanitization, so you won't have to worry about replacing the brush periodically due to bacteria growth.

-Sometimes you just don't have time to clean your bottles immediately after use, whether you are rushing out the door, or just want to go back to sleep.
-Unfortunately, you then end up with tough, dried-on milk or juice residue.
+Sometimes you just don't have time to clean your bottles immediately after use, whether you are rushing out the door, or just want to go back to sleep after a late-night feeding.
+Unfortunately, you then end up with solid, dried-on milk or juice residue.
 Enter the Munchkin Bristle Brush.
-It is a stiff-bristled, plastic brush with a rubber nipple brush that unscrews from the base for use.
-The nature of the stiffer bristles means that this brush can handle tough, dried-on messes and get your bottles clean in no time.
-In our testing, we found that this brush was the most efficient at tackling day old milk residue.
-The nipple brush fits into the small openings of nipples more precisely than any other brush we tested and is easy to remove from the base of the handle when needed.
+It is a stiff-bristled, plastic brush with a rubber nipple brush that unscrews from the base.
+The stiffer bristles' nature means that this brush can handle tough, dried-on messes and get your bottles clean in no time.
+We found that this brush was the most efficient at tackling day old milk residue in our testing.
+The nipple brush fits into the small openings of nipples more precisely than any other we tested and is easy to remove from the base of the handle when needed.